Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-planning.md

 Breaking a problem into parts does not reveal how the whole situation will behave.

 **Action**
-Analyze key parts and then combine them into a coherent course of action.
+Analyze the key parts, then combine them into a coherent course of action.

 **Outcome**
 The plan reflects both important details and the larger situation.